ocaml/dune/doc/concepts/sandboxing.rst

 except the input files, or the action might create temporary files that break other build actions.

 Some other actions may refuse to work with Sandboxing.
-Cor example, if they rely on absolute path to the build directory staying fixed, or if they deliberately use some files without declaring dependencies (this is usually a very bad idea, by the way).
+For example, if they rely on absolute path to the build directory staying fixed, or if they deliberately use some files without declaring dependencies (this is usually a very bad idea, by the way).